List of concentration and internment camps: Switzerland

-In addition, there was as number of regularly internment camps.
+In addition, there were a number of regular internment camps.

-United Kingdom
+United Kingdom and colonies

 Bermuda

 During the Second Boer War, several small islands in Bermuda's Great Sound were used as natural concentration camps, despite protests by the local government.
 4,619 Boers were interned on these islands, compared to Bermuda's total population of around 17,000; at least 34 Boers died in transit to Bermuda.

 Cyprus

 After World War II, British efforts to prevent Jewish emigration into their Palestine Mandate led to the construction of internment camps in Cyprus where up to 30,000 Holocaust survivors were held at any one time to prevent their entry into the country.
 They were released in February 1949 after the founding of Israel.

 England

 During World War I Irish republicans were imprisoned in camps in Shrewsbury and Bromyard.

 During World War II, initially, refugees who had fled from Germany were also included, as were suspected British Nazi sympathisers such as British Union of Fascists leader Oswald Mosley.
 The British government rounded up 74,000 German, Austrian and Italian aliens.
 Within 6 months the 112 alien tribunals had individually summoned and examined 64,000 aliens, and the vast majority were released, having been found to be "friendly aliens" (mostly Jews); examples include Hermann Bondi and Thomas Gold and later members of the Amadeus Quartet.
 British nationals were detained under Defence Regulation 18B.
 Eventually only 2,000 of the remainder were interned.
 Initially they were shipped overseas, but that was halted when a German U-boat sank the SS Arandora Star in July 1940 with the loss of 800 internees, though this was not the first loss that had occurred.
 The last internees were released late in 1945, though many were released in 1942.
 In Britain, internees were housed in camps and prisons.
 Some camps had tents rather than buildings with internees sleeping directly on the ground.
 Men and women were separated and most contact with the outside world was denied.
 A number of prominent Britons including writer H. G. Wells campaigned against the internment of refugees.